076c/Instance2Lua/README.md

 - HttpGet Function that gets HTTP stuff (or just paste the entire 3k loc into a module and require it)
 - loadstring (or do the first step)

+# Bugs

+1. It declares the model/Folder AFTER the properties are set
+2. Doesnt Serialize Model and Folder Children